vtexdocs/devportal/README.md

 ## Development

-Clone this repo, acces the command line at its root directory and install all dependencies:
+Clone this repo, access the command line at its root directory and install all dependencies:

 ```bash
 yarn install